MEDIA

 The data must be migrated into another ECM system that meets all the compliance- and feature requirements, it often already exist in the company.
 Maybe there is also an archive system.

 With migration-center this task can be fulfilled with ease.
-You install it OOB with connectors for filesystem, database and the corresponding target connector.
-You scan the data into migration-center and decide upon rules which content should go where, either in the ECM or into the archive system.
+You install it OOB with connectors for the file system, database, and the corresponding target connector.
+You scan the data into migration-center and decide upon rules regarding which content should go where, either in the ECM or into the archive system.
 You don’t worry about the structure, because there is flexible transformation in between.